Elucidation/lumpsum_vs_dca/README.md

 * We ignore the value of a dollar changing over the years since thats a whole other topic
 * Our final investment value is based on the closing price on the last day (Jan 8, 2016 close)
 * No commissions yet, which would skew in lump sums favor anyway (1 vs 12 commission fees)
+* Ignoring dividend yields, which again would skew in favor of lump sum (more dividends)

 ---